exelix11/QuestSongManager/README.md

 3) Enjoy!

 ## Details

+This started as a personal project from my unsatisfaction with the other song management options available on the Quest.
+I made it public hoping it can be useful to others but I don't plan to offer support or major updates.

+I tested this app only on my own device where I use a limited number of mods, use at your own risk.

 The app will scan the beat saber `ModData` folder in the quest internal storage.
 It can load and save `json` playlists in a way that is compatible with BMBF.